OIDC Basics

 Open the link above, and paste the value of the id_token to textarea in Step 1.
 In this tutorial, the value is: eyJhbGciOiJIUzI1NiJ9.eyJuYW1lIjoiVGVzdCBVc2VyIiwiZW1haWwiOiJ0ZXN0dXNlcjAxQGV4YW1wbGUuY29tIiwiZW1haWxfdmVyaWZpZWQiOnRydWUsImlzcyI6Imh0dHBzOi8vYXMuZXhhbXBsZS5jb20iLCJzdWIiOiJ0ZXN0dXNlcjAxIiwiYXVkIjpbIjEyODk4ODg0NTk2ODYzIl0sImV4cCI6MTU1OTEzNzMwMSwiaWF0IjoxNTU5MDUwOTAxLCJub25jZSI6Im4tMFM2X1d6QTJNaiJ9.8ngbBoGLUvHXIO4VyGN0-txJfE5Yq86xElMSxqGlLv0

-Click Just Decode JWT button in Step 3 and see decoded content in Parsed JWT section.
+Click the Just Decode JWT button in (Step 3) Verify and see decoded content in the Parsed JWT section.

 The decoded results are as follows.